backend-development/backend-development-textbook/source/caching.md

 ### Caching smaller fragements

-If you look at the homepage of [the demo](https://caching-red.projects.multimediatechnology.at/?pp=enable) you can see that the list of project under "Bachelorprojekte" is different every time you reload the page.
-There are 9 projects in all, but only 5 will be picked randomly and will be displayed.

-If we want to keep this feature caching the whole homepage will not work: once the homepage is cached, a reload of the page will show the exact same page.
-The same five projects will appear on the homepage indefinetly.

-There are two approaches to this:

-§

-_a)_ We could change our expectations for the random display:
-We could decide that the same 5 projects should be shown for a whole day, and only on the next day new projects should be picked.

-This would work for our example app.

-§

-_b)_ a second approach would be to not cache the whole homepage, but only the display of an individual project.
-This means going down to the `projects/_project` partial, and caching that.

-This second approach is useful not just for our "random projects".

-Think
-of the "activity stream" on the facebook hompage: it will look differently for each user, and each time the page is loaded.
-But it consists of smaller fragments which can be cached: the individual status message, or event, or photo can be reused.
+If you look at [the original homepage](https://portfolio.fh-salzburg.ac.at/) you’ll see that each department displays a "current featured project".

+Caching the entire homepage won’t work if we want to keep this feature dynamic.
+For example, when a department updates its featured project, the homepage will still show the old version if the whole page is cached.

+A better approach is to cache only the individual project display instead of the whole homepage.
+This means caching at the level of the `projects/_project.html.erb` partial, so updates are reflected dynamically.

+This strategy works well, especially when the partial is reused in multiple places.

+To generalize, think about an "activity stream" on a social media site.
+The page looks different for every user and updates with each reload.
+However, smaller fragments — like individual posts, photos, or videos — can still be cached and reused efficiently across pages.

 #### Caching a partial